 The water and sanitation crisis in Kenya remains critical, and Water.org is in the process of developing new ways to scale WaterCredit to reach even more people.
 We are currently exploring alternative channels for WaterCredit implementation with the goal of achieving a bigger impact through partnering with larger commercial banks, digital financial service providers, and water service providers.
 For example, we recently launched a five-year program incorporating new channels for service delivery through a partnership with a commercial bank.

 Additionally, Water.org has been implementing direct impact programs in Kenya since 2005 and WaterCredit programs since 2010.
-To date, our direct impact programs in Kenya have reached more than 135,000 people, providing them with access to safe water and sanitation.
+To date, our programs in Kenya have reached more than 2.5 million people with access to safe water and sanitation.